 So here’s my strategy.
 I start by dividing daytime and nighttime outfits since days are usual spent doing fun activities and nights are dinners and parties.
-I have a separate category for sleep, exercise gear, and then gear for activities — in this case, skiing and snow sports.
+I also have separate categories for sleep, exercise gear, and then gear for activities — in this case, skiing and snow sports.

 I don’t always plan an outfit for every day since some days I won’t change out of my ski gear and there will be one or two nights we’ll have off, and I’ll definitely be mixing and matching pieces to maximize my suitcase space.
-The good news for me is that we leave a set of ski gear and equipment out there and really, I’m going to need at least one huge suitcase to fit all my sweaters and boots and non-ski gear.
+The good news for me is that we leave a set of ski gear and equipment out there so we don’t have to lug it all back and forth, and really, I’m going to need at least one huge suitcase to fit all my sweaters and boots and non-ski gear.

 Here’s what I’m packing for our Christmas vacation in Park City.